larestrepo/plutus/Week05.md

     BlockchainActions
         .\/ Endpoint "mint" TokenName
  ```
- No need to parameters as only the TokenName is needed.
+ No need of parameters as only the TokenName is needed.

 ```Haskell
 mint :: TokenName -> Contract w NFTSchema Text ()